Having a Parenting Agreement

 Once the parties have perfected the negotiation stage, a contract will be executed between them.
 This written instrument is the best evidence of the obligations and rights that they have agreed upon without litigating the matter in court.
 Nonetheless, it is important to note that there is a need for a judge to approve the parenting agreement.
 The parties to the said contract must submit it to the court with proper jurisdiction.
 Once approved, it becomes enforceable in the courts of law.
 Any party who violates a provision of the said agreement shall become liable and may be held in contempt.

 The parenting agreement will simply be included or incorporated in a final order by the court.
 The main case must concern the legal issues on child custody and visitation rights.
-For a better understanding about this subject matter, you can always call your custody attorneys in Waukesha.
+For a better understanding about this subject matter, you can always call your custody attorney.
 Make sure that the attorneys are knowledgeable and highly skilled in the field of law.
 He or she is the professional who is capable of protecting your rights and interests in any court litigation.

 Most importantly, always have your legal counsel by your side whenever you try to negotiate or to settle with your former spouse.
 Avoid meeting with the other party without the assistance of a lawyer.
 This is the best way to prevent yourself from agreeing into something that is prejudicial on your part.

 For Immediate help with your family law case or answering any questions please call (262) 221-8123 now!